limsonglip/Google-Cybersecurity-Professional-Portfolio/2. Controls and Compliance Checklist/README.md

 ## Step 2: Conduct the audit: Controls and compliance checklist
 Finally, be sure to download and save a copy of the completed activity.
 Upload it to the portfolio platform, then share with potential employers to help demonstrate knowledge and experience.

+View my Controls and Compliance Checklist <a href="Controls and Compliance Checklist.pdf">here</a>.